The pixel

 The main goal of a multisourcing strategy is to reduce the risk of supply chain disruption.
 It's important to identify and implement new sources of supply in order to ensure that the company can continue operating even when there are problems with supply chain.

 It’s also important to consider which parts can be sourced from multiple locations around the world so that your supply chain is resilient against potential disasters abroad like natural disasters or political unrest within countries where you source materials.
-Good thing there are major manufacturing hubs: think about how many logistics company in India.
+Again, with a tool like Amplio's, you get this automatically because we connect you to suppliers and manufacturers across the entire world.

 While developing this kind of plan for sourcing products may seem daunting at first glance, you’ll find that multi-sourcing strategies aren’t as complicated as they sound.